Peyote: History

 From earliest recorded time, peyote has been used by indigenous peoples, such as the Huichol of northern Mexico and by various Native American tribes, native to or relocated to the Southern Plains states of present-day Oklahoma and Texas.
 Its usage was also recorded among various Southwestern Athabaskan-language tribal groups.
 The Tonkawa, the Mescalero, and Lipan Apache were the source or first practitioners of peyote religion in the regions north of present-day Mexico.
 They were also the principal group to introduce peyote to newly arrived migrants, such as the Comanche and Kiowa from the Northern Plains.
 The religious, ceremonial, and healing uses of peyote may date back over 2000 years.

+Peyote was also carried well beyond the cactus's wild range.
+La Barre reported that northern Plains tribes relied largely on supplies shipped from Texas or purchased from Indigenous people nearer the source.
+Aberle and Stewart documented early-20th-century use at Pine Ridge and among the Yankton in South Dakota, and among the Santee at Fort Totten Reservation, North Dakota, by 1919.

+Peyote was first described in the literature by Bernardino de Sahagún in 1560.
+It was first scientifically named as Peyotl zacatensis by Francisco Hernández (1517–1597), although the manuscript was not published until 1790.
+The plant, as Echinocactus williamsii, was subsequently botanically described and named by the French horticulturist Jean François Cels in 1842.
+Its naming is often erroneously attributed to German amateur botanist Joseph zu Salm-Reifferscheidt-Dyck in 1845.
+The French botanist Charles Antoine Lemaire also described and named the species as Echinocactus williamsianus in 1843.
+Since 1846, the official Mexican Pharmacopoeia recommended the use of peyote extract in "microdose" as a tonic for the heart.
+German botanist Paul Christoph Hennings named the species Anhalonium lewinii, in honor of Louis Lewin who provided him with his specimens, in 1888 as well.
+The species was renamed to its present-day accepted name Lophophora williamsii by American botanist John Merle Coulter in 1894.